paul-rogers/druid-client/doc/cluster.md

 * `broker()` - Provides the Broker.
 If more than one, picks the first.
 * `router()` - Provides the Router.
 If more than one, picks the first.

 The `client` above is a generic query client.
-Upon startup, `pydruid2` does not know if the URL you provided is for a Router or a Broker, so the `Client` provided is the common subset.
+Upon startup, `druid-client` does not know if the URL you provided is for a Router or a Broker, so the `Client` provided is the common subset.
 You can obtain your client from the cluster:

 ```python
 client = cluster.client()